 Even after successful treatment of the arachnoid cyst a portion may remain due to remodeling of bone and chronic shift of brain contents.
 Further neurosurgical intervention may be necessary.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for arachnoid cyst.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for various brain conditions such as brain tumors, arachnoid cysts, Chiari malformation and hydrocephalus.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for various brain conditions such as brain tumors, arachnoid cysts, Chiari malformation and hydrocephalus.
 Dr. Lipani offers image guided brain surgery approaches and the latest in noninvasive radiosurgery procedures, tailored to the needs of each patient.
-If you want state-of-the-art treatment for your brain condition, or to learn more about our services, call or email us to schedule a consultation at our offices in Hamilton or Bridgewater, New Jersey!
+If you want state-of-the-art treatment for your brain condition, or to learn more about our services, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!